 Pamela Stein has been teaching music and voice for more than ten years.
-Most recently, she was an adjunct lecturer at City College of New York, CUNY where she taught music theory, musicianship and composition.
-Prior to her position at CUNY, she spent two years as the chair of the voice department at The College of Saint Elizabeth in Morristown, New Jersey, where she taught private vocal instruction as well as lecture courses in music history, music theory, vocal pedagogy and ear training.
-Pamela’s students have performed with Opera at Florham, the Baroque Orchestra of New Jersey, In Mid Air Productions, and many other companies around the East Coast.
-In 2011, two of her students competed and placed in the Assisi Performing Arts Festival vocal competition, winning scholarships to perform with the festival that summer in Assisi, Italy!
-In addition, Pamela has worked as a Teacher’s Assistant at Columbia University‘s Department of Astronomy, for the class Theories of the Universe: From Babylon to the Big Bang.
-Pamela also maintains a private studio of voice students, and is available to give lessons in a variety of locations.
+Currently, she is on the faculty of Rutgers University Mason Gross School of the Arts Extension Division Young Artist Program, where she teaches voice, music theory, and chamber music, and directs a composer-geared new music chamber ensemble.
+Additionally, she is on the voice faculty of the College of Saint Elizabeth in Morristown, NJ.
+Prior to these positions, she was an adjunct lecturer at City College of New York, CUNY where she taught music theory, musicianship and composition.
+She also spent two years as the chair of the voice department at The College of Saint Elizabeth, where she taught private vocal instruction as well as lecture courses in music history, music theory, vocal pedagogy and ear training.
+Pamela’s students have performed at Carnegie Hall, and with Opera at Florham, the Baroque Orchestra of New Jersey, In Mid Air Productions, and many other companies around the East Coast.
+Her students have placed in numerous competitions, including the Golden Key Music Festival Competition, The Mid-Atlantic Music Teacher’s Guild Competition, and the Assisi Performing Arts Festival vocal competition, where her students won scholarships to perform with the festival that summer in Assisi, Italy.
+In addition to music-related academic work, Pamela has worked as a Teacher’s Assistant at Columbia University‘s Department of Astronomy and Astrophysics, for the class Theories of the Universe: From Babylon to the Big Bang.
+Pamela maintains a private studio of voice students, and is available to give lessons in a variety of locations.

 If you are interested in lessons or would like to hire Pamela to give a lecture, please contact her today.